 |$800,000 - $900,000||$900,000 - $1,000,000||Over $1,000,000|

 Troy real estate is a mixture of homes and condos, varying greatly in price and style.
 Styles of homes include Colonials, Cape Cods, Ranches, Bi-levels, Tri-levels and quad levels.
 Condo Styles include Ranch, Colonial, Cape Cods and Townhouses.
 In 2014 there were 990 residential properties sold, up from 886 in 2013.
 Of the 990 properties sold, 834 of them were homes and the remaining 156 were condos.
-In addition Troy saw an average home sales price increase of 12.1% from 2013 to 2014.
-The lowest priced property to sell in 2014 was a condo for $42,000 while the highest priced property was a home in Beach Forest Sub for $1,550,000.
+In addition, Troy saw an average home sales price increase of 12.1% from 2013 to 2014.
+The lowest-priced property to sell in 2014 was a condo for $42,000 while the highest-priced property was a home in Beach Forest Sub for $1,550,000.

-2014 began the year with an average of 41 days on market and quickly dropped to between 10 and 20.
+2014 began the year with an average of 41 days on the market and quickly dropped to between 10 and 20.
 By the end of the year the days on market crept back up to end just above 30 days on market.

 Today Troy is serviced by 4 school districts as well as several private schools and secondary education facilities.
 Well over sixty percent of the homes in Troy fall under the Troy School District with the balance attending the Birmingham School District, Avondale and Warren Consolidated.

 The majority of homes for sale in Troy fall under the Troy School District.
-Currently there are just over 12,000 students attending four high schools, four middle schools, & twelve elementary schools.
-Currently there are 53 languages spoken in the school district and Troy has a specific bilingual student program to assist students whose second language is English.
+Currently, there are just over 12,000 students attending four high schools, four middle schools, & twelve elementary schools.
+Currently, there are 53 languages spoken in the school district and Troy has a specific bilingual student program to assist students whose second language is English.
 In 2004 Troy approved a $119 million dollar bond to build a new international school, replace the aging Baker Middle School & upgrade technologies throughout the district.

 The Twelve Elementary Schools: